cidgoh/CanCOGeN_Contextual_Data_Specification/README.md

 ## About

-The Canadian COVID-19 Genomics Network (CanCOGeN) was set up in April 2020.
+The [Canadian COVID-19 Genomics Network (CanCOGeN)](https://genomecanada.ca/challenge-areas/cancogen/) was set up in April 2020.
 Established by Genome Canada, this national initiative involves various public health agencies, academic institutions, and research organizations across Canada and aims to coordinate and enhance the genomic sequencing of the SARS-CoV-2 virus and the human host.

+The CanCOGeN Data specification is designed to enhance the sharing and interoperability of genomic and clinical data in the fight against the COVID-19 pandemic.
+By providing a unified framework for data collection, storage, and exchange, this standard supports collaborative research and informed policy decisions.
+The specification aims to accelerate scientific discoveries and improve public health responses through seamless integration and accessibility of critical data, fostering a coordinated approach to pandemic preparedness and response.

 <SETUP: you'll need to manual create "term request" and "field request" labels in order for the issue forms to apply them when generated.
 You'll also want to go through documentation and replace all the <INSERT values with appropriate information.>